Semester or Year at USC Paris

 Program Site: USC Study Center at ACCENT, Cours de Civilisation Française de la Sorbonne, Institut Catholique

 Eligibility: Minimum cumulative USC GPA of 3.0 and two semesters of college level French (or the equivalent) or the USC French language placement exam taken within one year before the start of the program.
 Students are highly encouraged to take a French course the semester prior to studying in Paris.

 Description: USC Paris is offered in conjunction with ACCENT, an international education organization that works with American universities to provide quality study abroad programs.
 The program is housed in the ACCENT center, located in the 11th arrondissement just a few minutes away from the Place de la Bastille.
-The program is designed accommodate students with beginning through advanced French fluency, offering classes in both English and French.
+The program is designed accommodate students with intermediate through advanced French fluency, offering classes in both English and French.

 Academics: Students are required to enroll in sixteen units of coursework; at least two courses must be taken at the USC Center, and up to eight units can be taken at a French university.

 USC catalogue courses are taught at the ACCENT center by local professors.
 These are taken with other USC students and are awarded letter grades, which count toward the USC GPA.

 - FREN 330 Reading and Writing about Literature

 - FREN 449 Studies in French Civilization: Société et politique

 - IR 368 French Foreign Policy: 1945 to the Present (fall only)

 - IR 389 Islam in France (spring only)